It takes a long time to make old friends, and for some of us, it can be really hard to make new ones, especially as we get older.

 Sadly, we’ve lost two of our friends to cancer, way too soon!
 Take heed—it’s time to reconnect with your old friends and cherish your time with them—don’t wait!

-While we haven’t been on a girls’ trip in awhile, we have a group chat where we connect quite often, and occasionally see each other in person.
+While we haven’t been on a girls’ trip in a while, we have a group chat where we connect quite often, and occasionally see each other in person.

 One of the Girly Girls is my lifelong VERY BEST friend with whom I share just about everything (whether she likes it or not!).
 When we get together, no matter how much time has passed, it seems that we pick up exactly where we left off.
 Not everyone has “that friend,” and I definitely feel blessed for it!